 On the night of October 7th, 2010, an eclectic crowd discusses festivals and shows of past in the brisk fall mountain air of Boulder Colorado.
-Crowds began pouring into the beautiful Fox Theater as Brothers Past has begun to wrap up the last half of their set.
+Crowds began pouring into the beautiful Fox Theatre as Brothers Past has begun to wrap up the last half of their set.
 Deep trance beats fueled by funky vibes, high pitched vocals, and high energy was met with a howling departing ovation from the crowd.
 With the audience warmed up, people began shifting into their respective places in anticipation of the of a long standing crowd favorite, the New Deal.

 The well-known, touring giant, the New Deal has been energizing crowds, moving feet, and bobbing heads since 1999.
 Out of Toronto, Ontario the three piece electronica band is comprised of drummer Darren Shearer, bass guitarist Dan Kurtz, and keyboardist Jamie Shields.
 Their live music is eerily similar to a DJ spinning beats and composing electric melodies but, keyboardist Jamie Shields exclusively plays live, never looping any tracks.
 Each song is an original piece of art forged for the sake of any particular night.